hamlasiraj/metasploit-bailiwicked_domain-fix/README.md

 ---

+## 📝 Notes
+- Tested on Metasploit Framework version: [6.4.69-dev]
+- This fix only addresses the IPAddr.each crash — functionality remains the same.

+---

 ## ⚠️ Disclaimer
 This module exploits a **known DNS vulnerability (CVE-2008-1447)**.
 👉 Use **only in a controlled lab environment** for **research and educational purposes**.